 Drugs, Alcohol, and Sleep

 Sleep problems have been associated with drug use, drug abuse, and withdrawal from drugs.
-Sleep disturbances also have been linked to the use of alcohol and to chronic alcoholism.
+Sleep disturbances also have been linked to the use of alcohol and to alcoholism.

 Drugs and Sleep